 - Content is engaging and encourages sharing.

-- Page is optimized for local or specific areas.
+- The page is optimized for local or specific areas.
 Consider using a page footer with information.

 - All grammar and spelling should be perfect.